daedaleanai/scov/README.md

 ### From Source

 To build a copy of `gcovhtml`, you will need a copy of [Go](https://golang.org/).
 For instructions on how to install Go, please refer to the language's website.
-No dependencies beyond the standard library are required, although `gcovhtml` does require version 1.10 or higher.
+No dependencies beyond the standard library are required, although `gcovhtml` does require version 1.10 or higher to run the  automated testing.

 Once Go is installed, you can clone the repository and build the application.